MaSe69/dssb/md/26_Altair/01_altair_overview.md

     )
     chart.show()

-This notation is a bit more complex than the 'bare minimum' notation, because it uses e.g. 'alt.X'.
-However, it is much easer to fit in the extra configurations described in the listings.
+This notation is tailored such that the solutions of the listings fit in easier.

 The image should be shown in a browser and should look as shown below.